-In the last thirty-five years my wife Sherry and I have lived in four different homes here: two in Albuquerque, one in the rural South Valley, and our present one in Corrales.
+In the last thirty-five years my wife Sherry and I have lived in four different homes in the First Congressional District: two in Albuquerque, one in the rural South Valley, and our present one in Corrales.
 We’ve raised two sons here.
 In 1988, I started NumerEx, a small business that does computer modeling of high energy pulsed power experiments, where Sherry and I continue to work today.

 My roots go deep in this enchanted land.
 My mother moved to Roswell with her family and graduated from Roswell High about seventy-five years ago.
 She and my father met at Walker Air Force Base during World War II, where he went for bomber pilot training.
 After the war was over and he had flown 35 missions over Europe they were married.